oracle/db-sharding/README.md

-# Oracle Sharding support library and tools
+# Oracle Sharding Tools Library

-Libraries which are primarily

-fix email again
+This library provides Oracle Sharding routing implementation for use in client applications.